 The Weather Model is currently used in NOAA’s operational Global Forecast System (GFS).
-Additionally, the UFS Short-Range Weather (SRW) Application uses the fully coupled Weather Model in its v2.0.0 release (June 2022), and the UFS Medium-Range Weather (MRW) Application can run the WM in coupled or atmosphere-only mode.
+Additionally, the UFS Short-Range Weather (SRW) Application uses the Weather Model in its v3.0.0 public release (April 2025).

 Accelerating